Healthy Homes Assessment Jervoistown

 Jervoistown Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required for all Jervoistown and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Jervoistown and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records that prove compliance with any Healthy Homes Standard that apply or will be in force to the rental property.

-• Private landlords and property managers have to ensure their rental properties conform to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers should ensure their rental properties conform with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes